 I would never have got through the last couple of months without my mum, brother, sister-in-law, dad, my incredible boyfriend Ryan and my brilliant friends who I’m so thankful to have!

 So far, Ryan and I have walked 78,000 of our 295,000 steps and raised over £2,000 thanks to our generous friends and family.
 Taking on the Step Challenge and getting moving each day has really helped me process everything that’s happened since my diagnosis.
 I’ve also noticed my resting heart rate is lower too.

 Cancer doesn’t stop during a pandemic, and fewer people are being diagnosed than ever now, or not wanting to go their GP if they have symptoms.
 So please, be aware of the symptoms and if you have them or hear anyone complaining about having any of them, go to your GP as it might save a life.”

-Join the Step Challenge and take 295,000 steps, one for every woman diagnosed with ovarian cancer globally each year.
-Walk, run, dance or hop your steps during the month of May and together we can fund life-saving research.
+Join the Walk In Her Name Step Challenge in 2023 and take 295,000 steps, one for every woman diagnosed with ovarian cancer globally each year.